awslabs/project-lakechain/examples/end-to-end-use-cases/building-a-search-engine/README.md

 You can prompt the search with keywords or sentences that will be used to perform a semantic search on the documents indexed by the pipeline in OpenSearch.
 The example displays a list of unique documents that best match the query.

-> 💁 Note that this example does not filter out documents below a certain similary score, it only displays a Top 20 ranking of the most relevant documents.
+> 💁 Note that this example does not filter out documents below a certain similarity score, it only displays a Top 20 ranking of the most relevant documents.

 <br />
 <p align="center">